Man Bites Harmonica!

 Man Bites Harmonica! is an album by harmonica player Jean "Toots" Thielemans which was recorded in late 1957 and early 1958 for the Riverside label.
+The album showcases the harmonica as an instrument in a similar way in which Miles Davis did throughout his career on the trumpet and Charlie Parker did with the saxophone.
+The harmonica only does not appear on one track, Thielemans' version of "Imagination".

 Reception

 Allmusic awarded the album 4½ stars.
 In his review, Scott Yanow states "Even four decades later, no jazz harmonica player has dethroned the great Toots".